At the undergraduate level, the Department of Information Media offers a certificate program in Instructional Technology.

 - Instructional Design and Training

-Through its Master of Science and certificate programs, supports persons in educational communications, information technologies, and human resources development/training.
+Through its Master of Science and certificate programs, the Department of Information Media supports persons in educational communications, information technologies, and human resources development/training.

 Encompassed in the programs are competency development in the theory and practice of librarianship, education and information technology, instructional systems design, and message design and delivery.
 The underlying philosophy of these programs is the development of leadership skills that make it possible to work with people to provide appropriate services to meet their needs.